rfeinman/pytorch-minimize/README.md

 # PyTorch Minimize

-Pytorch-minimize represents a collection of utilities for minimizing scalar functions of one or more variables in PyTorch.
+Pytorch-minimize represents a collection of utilities for minimizing multivariate functions in PyTorch.
 It is inspired heavily by SciPy's `optimize` module and MATLAB's [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).
 Unlike SciPy and MATLAB, which use numerical approximations to function derivatives, pytorch-minimize uses _real_ first- and second-order derivatives at all times, computed seamlessly behind the scenes with autograd.
 Both CPU and CUDA are supported.